abrahimcse/devops-resources/CI/CD/Github Actions.md

-# Automate our workflow from idea to production (Github Action)
+# Automate our workflow from idea to production (Github Actions)

 **GitHub Actions** allows us to `automate our software workflows` seamlessly, now with powerful CI/CD capabilities. `Easily build, test, and deploy` our code directly from GitHub.
 It simplifies code reviews, branch management, and issue triaging, helping teams work more efficiently.